WOLF Perspective. 25th April 2021

 What makes a cool classic?

 I believe there are 5 key ingredients necessary for a classic car to be cool to its driver.

 - Perfect age.
 A Cool Classic is not too old and not too young.
 In general, a car that is over 30 years of age is considered classic.
 However, in many cases a car at only 25 years of age can be considered a classic and that may be why a car only needs to be 25 years old to be eligible for club plates in Australia.

-- A car that struggles to keep up with modern day driving conditions might feel more like a joke than a cool experience.
-Naturally a classic car won’t have all the technology and gadgetry we are accustomed to, and in some ways that’s a part of your classic’s charm, however it still needs to get you from A to B in reasonable comfort and style.
+- Practicality.
+A car that struggles to keep up with modern day driving conditions might feel more like a joke than a cool experience.
+Naturally a classic car won’t have all the technology and gadgetry we are accustomed to, and in some ways that’s a part of its charm, however it still needs to get you from A to B in reasonable comfort and style.
 Speed and performance are also worth noting.
 A sporty classic that can’t beat an entry level Japanese car at the lights is not cool.

-- So much of a classic cars value in feeling stems from a connection to ones past.
+- Memories.
+So much of a classic cars value stems from a connection to ones past.
 The reason so many people start buying classic cars in their 40s & 50s is because they finally have the money to afford that awesome car that inspired them as a child.
 It’s a kind of “mission accomplished”, with a car that continues to rejuvenate through youthful memories.